-Fifty years ago this week Teddy Kennedy and the Democrats passed legislation that moved America from being a predominantly European ancestry, to a nation that looked more like the rest of the planet -- predominantly non-white.
+Fifty years ago this week Teddy Kennedy and the Democrats passed legislation that moved America from being a predominantly European ancestry, to a nation that looked more like the rest of the planet (other than Europe) -- predominantly non-white.

 The fact of the legislation having the effect of changing American demographics and thereby culture is not in question -- "The Party" (TP-D) would say that "we were just unaware what would happen".
 Ignorance is always possible, but it was certainly willful ignorance if so, Customs and Immigration Services knew what was going to happen.

 In 1965, the political elite on Capitol Hill may not have predicted a mass increase in immigration.
 But Marian Smith, the historian for Customs and Immigration Services, showed me a small agency booklet from 1966 that certainly did.
 It explains how each provision in the new law would lead to a rapid increase in applications and a big jump in workload — more and more so as word trickled out to those newly eligible to come.

 In any case, it produced the country that used to be America that now sits between Canada and Mexico.
 A country with no identifiable people, culture, religion or shared values.
 A country whose only definition is geography and the fact that it is divided.